 Travel time: 2 hours 20 mins by car / 1 hour 40 minutes by train

-You can hardly find another beautiful Spanish city that would equally combine a youthful environment with an unmatched historical beauty.
-Salamanca is known for the oldest university in Europe.
-This city has a special place in my heart, since I lived there for a month to pass my DELE exam of Spanish, it was my first brief expat experience in Spain.
+It’s hard to find another Spanish city that so perfectly blends a vibrant, youthful atmosphere with extraordinary historical beauty like Salamanca.
+Famous for housing the oldest university in Europe, Salamanca holds a special place in my heart – I lived there for a month while preparing for my DELE Spanish exam, marking my first short expat experience in Spain.

-Salamanca´s university was founded by King Alfonso IX in 1218 and was Spain´s first institution for higher education.
-Back in 1254, it was acknowledged by Pope Alexander IV as one of the world´s four greatest universities along with Oxford, Paris, and Bologna.
+Founded by King Alfonso IX in 1218, Salamanca’s university was Spain’s first institution of higher learning.
+By 1254, it had gained recognition from Pope Alexander IV as one of the world’s top four universities, alongside Oxford, Paris, and Bologna.

-The Cathedral of Salamanca is one of the most beautiful cathedrals in Spain.
-In fact, it is composed of two churches joined together: The Old Cathedral (12th-13th centuries) is in the Romanesque style, and the New Cathedral (16th century) with Gothic, Baroque, and Renaissance elements.
+Salamanca’s Cathedral is considered one of the most beautiful in Spain, uniquely composed of two churches joined together: the Old Cathedral, dating back to the 12th and 13th centuries in Romanesque style, and the New Cathedral, built in the 16th century and featuring Gothic, Baroque, and Renaissance influences.

 Best Madrid Day Tours to Salamanca: